Theoklitos/chestfreezer/README.md

 thermostat.
 Temperatures are measured from the sensors, and target temperatures can be set by the user.
 The two relay devices can also be controlled directly.

-The basic mechanism is the "instruction", which is a target temperature that is to be maintained along with two timestamps (start, end) that define the time interval in which we wish this temperature to be maintained
+The basic mechanism is the "instruction".
+An instruction is basically a desired temperature along two timestamps (start, end) that define the time interval in which we wish this temperature to be maintained.

 Temperature Algorithm
 ---------------------
-The idea is to turn on the freezer if its warm, or turn on the cooler if its hot, with one or two degrees as a buffer.
+The idea is to turn on the freezer if its warm, or turn on the cooler if its hot, with half a degrees as a buffer.

 API